 Will the student’s faculty be told about the student’s absence?

-: The Dean of Students arranges for notification of the student’s faculty.
+The Dean of Students Office arranges for notification of the student’s faculty.
 Students can trust that the faculty will be notified via email that they will be away from campus for medical reasons until further notice.
 This is the same note that is sent when a student is away from campus due to surgeries, broken limbs, etc.

 It is also appropriate for the student to contact their faculty as soon as they can do so.
 It is the student’s responsibility to contact faculty to remain on top of their academic work while away from campus.